SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/CI_Validation.md

 - The first update will be to include the LArSoft analysis modules inside `sbnci/sbnci/Modules`.
 As *sbnci* depends on *sbndcode* (and *icaruscode* in the future) regular LArSoft analysis modules can be used and run here.
+- You will need to provide a prolog-type fcl in the same folder as your new module to define a relevant table of fcl parameters.
+You should also provide a job fcl in the *JobConfigurations* folder which can be used to run your module.
 - Next a new ROOT macro will be needed in `sbnci/sbnci/PlottingScripts`.
 The file *sbnciplot_showervalidation.C* can be used as an example, the structure of the file should match with the ROOT plots saved inside gDirectories.
 The output file should always have the name `ci_validation_histos.root` for the comparison script to work.
 The validation output files from different CI modules are all kept in separate directories so they won’t get confused.